August 28-29, 2021

 Limited parking is free within New Cumberland Borough Park or within short walking distance.
-Shuttle buses will be provided from Cedar Cliff High School (1301 Carlisle Road, Camp Hill, PA) between the hours of noon to 8pm on Sunday.
+Shuttle buses will run on Sunday only up and down Bridge Street from noon to 10 p.m. with stops at 3rd Street, Park Ave. and 16th St. There will NOT be any shuttle service to Cedar Cliff as originally planned.
 Additional parking for those who bring their bicycles will be located at Hillside Elementary (516 7th Street, New Cumberland).
 Just park your car and ride your bikes to the event!
-(Maps provided.)
+(Maps provided at Hillside).
+There will be an area just outside the park entrance for dropping off friends and gear as you then park your vehicle.
+Please provide your own bike lock

-The festival will commence with a Saturday evening (August 28) performance by the Central PA Jazz Collective with guest soloist Jonathan Ragonese from 7-8:30.
+SATURDAY EVENING (AUGUST 28) – The festival will commence with a performance by the 16-piece big band Harrisburg Jazz Collective with guest soloist Jonathan Ragonese from 7-8:30.
 The performance is FREE.

 Sunday, August 29, is the main day of the event.
 The grounds will open at 11:00 with the first performance at noon.
 Be sure to bring your lawn chair or blanket, as seating will NOT be provided.
 There will be an area for pop-up canopies (no tents).
 If you bring a canopy, please stay in the designated area.